Frequently asked questions about Telecommunications Service Priority (TSP).

 TSP Authorization Codes are valid for three years.
 The Federal Communications Commission requires that all users revalidate their requirement for TSP every three years before expiration of the user's TSP Authorization Code(s).

-What happens if I change phone companies?
+What happens if I change service vendors?

 What should I do if my circuit registered with TSP Restoration Priority goes out of service?